-Matthew T. Albence is the Acting Director for U.S. Immigration and Customs Enforcement (ICE).
+Matthew T. Albence is the Deputy Director and Senior Official Performing the Duties of the Director for U.S. Immigration and Customs Enforcement (ICE).

-Prior to his selection as Acting Director, Mr. Albence served as the agency’s Deputy Director, selected for this position in August 2018 to lead the nation’s vital immigration enforcement efforts.
+Prior to his selection as Deputy Director and Senior Official Performing the Duties of the Director, Mr. Albence served as the agency’s Deputy Director, selected for this position in August 2018 to lead the nation’s vital immigration enforcement efforts.
 Prior to this assignment, Mr. Albence served as the agency’s Executive Associate Director (EAD) for Enforcement and Removal Operations, leading ERO in its mission to identify, arrest, and remove aliens who present a danger to national security or are a risk to public safety, as well as those who enter the United States illegally or otherwise undermine the integrity of our immigration laws and our border control efforts.
 He was appointed EAD in February 2017.
 In this role, Mr. Albence led an organization of more than 7,600 employees assigned to 24 ERO field offices and 22 overseas locations.

 Previously, Mr. Albence served as the Assistant Director for the ERO Enforcement Division where he was responsible for all ERO enforcement programs and initiatives.

-As Acting Director Albence has 25 years of federal law enforcement experience, beginning his career in San Antonio as a Special Agent with the former U.S. Immigration & Naturalization Service (INS) in 1994.
+As Director Deputy Director and Senior Official Performing the Duties of the Director Albence has 25 years of federal law enforcement experience, beginning his career in San Antonio as a Special Agent with the former U.S. Immigration & Naturalization Service (INS) in 1994.
 He was promoted in 1999 to Supervisory Special Agent, San Antonio.
 Mr. Albence’s supervisory experience also includes positions Deputy Assistant District Director for Investigations, Chicago; Associate Special Agent in Charge, Chicago; Deputy Special Agent in Charge, Detroit; Unit Chief for the ICE Office of Investigations Training Academy, Glynco; TSA Deputy Special Agent in Charge of the South Central Regional Field Office and Deputy Assistant Director for the ERO Criminal Alien Division.

 Mr. Albence received a B.S. in Justice and a M.S. in Administration of Justice.
 He is a member of the Senior Executive Service.Close

-Derek N. Benner is currently the Executive Associate Director (EAD) for Homeland Security Investigations (HSI), an organization of more than 8,500 employees, which includes more than 6,100 special agents who are assigned to 30 Special Agent in Charge (SAC) offices in major cities, over 182 other field offices throughout the United States, and 68 overseas locations and 8 Department of Defense Liaisons in 51 countries.
+Derek N. Benner is currently the Executive Associate Director for Homeland Security Investigations (HSI) and Senior Official Performing the Duties of the Deputy Director.
+HSI is an organization of more than 8,500 employees, which includes more than 6,100 special agents who are assigned to 30 Special Agent in Charge (SAC) offices in major cities, over 182 other field offices throughout the United States, and 68 overseas locations and 8 Department of Defense Liaisons in 51 countries.
 Prior to this assignment, Mr. Benner served as the Deputy EAD for HSI.
 As the investigative component of U.S. Immigration and Customs Enforcement (ICE), HSI’s investigative and enforcement initiatives and operations target cross-border criminal organizations that exploit America's legitimate trade, travel, financial and immigration systems for their illicit purposes.

 Prior to this position, Mr. Benner served as the Assistant Director of Domestic Operations with oversight of HSI’s domestic field offices.
 Mr. Benner also served as SAC for HSI in San Diego, California.
 In this position, he oversaw one of HSI’s largest investigative offices in the nation, which includes a diverse cadre of federal agents, intelligence analysts, and professional administrative staff throughout San Diego and Imperial counties.
 He also oversaw a number of HSI-led multiagency tasks forces, which included state, local and federal law enforcement members working together to target cross-border criminal organizations that exploit the legitimate commercial trade, travel, and financial systems in the California/Mexico border region.